cambridge-cares/TheWorldAvatar/Agents/DataBridgeAgent/README.md

    - If there are existing tables in the target/destination database with the same name, those will be dropped and recreated.
 Please do take note of this side effect if you wish to retain old data.
    - Before sending the request, please read the instructions.
    - When transferring time series across non-stack database, please update the source and target jdbc url, user, and password in the `<root>/config/endpoint.properties`, and send the simple `GET` request.
-     - The request will return a list of commands to be executed on a CLI that must have `psql` installed to transfer between two remote databases.
+     - Do note that in this instance, the transfer will not occur and will return a command instead.
+This command must be executed on a CLI that must have `psql` installed to transfer between two remote databases.
    - When transferring time series from or to the same stack's database, please send the `GET` request with the following parameters:
        - The `database` parameter refers to the specified database name within the same stack.
        - The `transfer` parameter indicates whether you wish to transfer time series into or outside the stack. `transfer=in` is for transferring time series from non-stack databases into the stack. `transfer=out` is for transferring time series from the stack to non-stack databases.